L1BER2Y/L1BER2Y/README.md

 ## About me:
 - I'm novice developer, looking for career opportunities.
-- Passed Java Enterprise Development course by IT-Academy
+- Passed Java Enterprise Development course by IT-Academy.

 ## Was studied on the course: